swaptacular/swpt_accounts/protocol.rst

   limits (between ``min_amount`` and ``max_amount``).

-* SHOULD NOT prepare a transfer without verifying that the recipient's account exists, and accepts incoming transfers.
+* SHOULD NOT prepare a transfer without verifying that the recipient's account exists, and does accept incoming transfers.

 * SHOULD NOT allow transfers in which the sender and the recipient is the same account.

-* If the requested transfer has been successfully prepared, a very high probability for success of the eventual commit MUST be guaranteed.
+* If the requested transfer has been successfully prepared, a very high probability for the success of the eventual commit MUST be guaranteed.
 Notably, the secured amount MUST be locked, so that until the prepared transfer has been finalized, the amount is not available for other transfers.